 For all other enquiries related to the City of Kwinana, please call 9439 0200 during office hours.

 The City of Kwinana has its own Community Support staff who have for many years been assisting residents of Kwinana in need.
-Our staff maintain an up to date database of support services who can help during this COVID-19 pandemic.
+Our staff maintain an up to date database of support services who can help.